AndyAld/country-info-app/README.md

     - To change your node version follow [this guide](https://github.com/nvm-sh/nvm#intro) using `nvm`.
 2. Ensure you're on a chromium or firefox based browser.
 3. Ensure port 3000 is not in use.
+4. If all else fails, message me on upwork :).
 ## Available Scripts

 In the project directory, you can run: